csci7135-f25/project-cash/code/typeclass_cps_based/README.md

 ## Running Tests

-To view tests comparing the monolothic and concrete interpetation, go to the 'Tests' directory and view the ConcvMono.lean file.
+To view tests comparing the monolithic and concrete interpretation, go to the 'Tests' directory and view the `ConcvMono.lean` file.

 To run a performance test on a while loop program, you can execute the following command in the terminal: